nativenewengland/map/README.md

 ## Pages

-- `index.html` – interactive map displaying markers with custom icons and popups.
-You can upload a map image directly in the browser to preview different custom maps.
+- `index.html` – interactive world map displaying markers with custom icons and popups.
+The map uses OpenStreetMap tiles and supports zooming and panning.
 - `admin.html` – dashboard for adding, importing, and exporting markers.
 Data is stored in `localStorage` and can be exported as JSON or a JS array for updating `markers.js`.

 ## Development